 The person was advocating that we learn how to move into our world as a non-anxious presence.

 This is immensely difficult, if we are honest, and especially in light of COVID-19 these past few months.
 Very, very difficult.
 Many times, the fear we carry moves us toward anxiety.
-It is part of life, part and parcel to our brokenness.

 What would it look like for us to be a non-anxious presence in our world – including in the challenging season we find ourselves in right now?

 I have felt fear this past week.
 I have also been anxious at times, both with life’s general challenges (parenting, work) and due to the Coronavirus pandemic.
 And that anxiety wants to take the next step and move toward rage.

 I try to control it.
 I’m a recovering control freak, which usually only leads to greater anxiety.
 And this hinders me from becoming an authentic, non-anxious presence.

 It all sounds nice and fluffy, right?
 This non-anxious presence stuff.